-Plain / all-purpose flour.
+Plain all-purpose flour.
 If you're after a healthy sweet potato cake, use whole wheat or spelt flour.
-I've also listed a gluten-free substitute in the recipe card.
+I've also listed a gluten-free option in the recipe card.

 Sweet potato puree.
 I made my own by simply boiling sweet potatoes and pureeing the golden flesh with a stick blender.
 The Spruce Eats demonstrates this process well.
-Canned pumpkin puree will also work!
+Canned sweet potato puree or pumpkin puree will also work!

-Brown or coconut sugar because they have a natural caramel profile which really enhances the sweet potato puree.
+Brown or coconut sugar because they have a natural caramel profile which complements the sweet potato.

-Pumpkin spice.
+Pumpkin pie spice.
 I made my own blend using ground cinnamon, nutmeg and cloves.